moostjs/moostjs/docs/webapp/controllers/usage.md

 ```
 :::

-In this example, the `GreetController` is defined without a prefix.
-So the `hello` method maps to the `/hello/:name` endpoint.
+Here, `GreetController` has no prefix, so the `hello` method points to the `/hello/:name` endpoint.

-## Importing Controller
+## Register Controller

-Once you've defined your controllers, the next step is to import them into your Moost application.
-This can be done in two ways:
+After defining your controllers, you need to include them in your Moost application.
+You can do this in two ways:

 ### Using the `@ImportController` decorator

-You can use the `@ImportController` decorator on your Moost child class.
-This decorator allows you to import one or multiple controllers:
+Apply the `@ImportController` decorator to your Moost child class to import one or more controllers:

 ::: code-group
 ```ts [main.ts]